karmab/kcli/doc/index.md

 - *host* (optional) Allows you to create the vm on a specific client.
 This field is not used for other types like network, so expect to use this in relatively simple plans only
 - *base* (optional) Allows you to point to a parent profile so that values are taken from parent when not found in the current profile.
 Scripts and commands are rather concatenated between default, father and children ( so you have a happy family...)
 - *tags* (optional) Array of tags to apply to gcp instances (usefull when matched in a firewall rule).
 In the case of kubevirt, it s rather a dict of key=value used as node selector (allowing to force vms to be scheduled on a matching host)
 - <a name="rhnregister">*rhnregister*</a> (optional).
 Auto registers vms whose template starts with rhel Defaults to false.
-Requires to either rhnuser and rhnpassword, or rhnactivationkey and rhnorg, and an optional pool
+Requires to either rhnuser and rhnpassword, or rhnactivationkey and rhnorg, and an optional rhnpool
 - *rhnuser* (optional).
 Red Hat network user
 - *rhnpassword* (optional).
 Red Hat network password
 - *rhnactivationkey* (optional).
 Red Hat network activation key